windsuzu/console.jay/content/english-pronunciation/The Main Sounds of English.md

 This sometimes results in similar words being pronounced the same way.
 For example: "heel" and "hill", "sale" and "sell".
 But don't worry, this can be practiced by **listening to and speaking the two sounds simultaneously**.

-## /i/ (heat) and /ɪ/ (hit)
+## /i/ (heat) and /ɪ/ (hit) [tutorial](https://www.youtube.com/watch?v=3dasuQ9u8i0)
-Based on this [accent tutorial by Lisa Mojsin](https://www.youtube.com/watch?v=3dasuQ9u8i0), we learn that the sounds `/i/`, and `/ɪ/` differ not only in length but also in other aspects. ==When pronouncing `/i/`, we use more tension in our lips and tongue, whereas when pronouncing `/ɪ/`, it's relaxed and neutral with relaxed lips and tongue.== (You can place your fingers on your jaw and cheeks to feel the difference) After understanding the techniques, you can proceed to the practice below.
+We learn that the sounds `/i/`, and `/ɪ/` differ not only in length but also in other aspects. **When pronouncing `/i/`, we use more tension in our lips and tongue, whereas when pronouncing `/ɪ/`, it's relaxed and neutral with relaxed lips and tongue.** (You can place your fingers on your jaw and cheeks to feel the difference) After understanding the techniques, you can proceed to the practice below.
 1. heel - hill
 2. feel - fill
 6. sheet - shit